TigersUniverse/Hypernex.Docs/docs/engine-api/localavatar/getavatarparameter.md

-# GetParameter
+# GetAvatarParameter

-The GetParameter function returns the value of a parameter as an object.
+The GetAvatarParameter function returns an [AvatarParameter](../avatarparameter).
 You should know what type the Parameter is when getting it to be able to properly handle it.

-::: caution
+:::caution

-`Trigger` parameter types are not supported and will not be for GetParameter.
+`Trigger` parameter types are not supported and will throw an Exception when trying to get one.

 :::